 - Has in effect a utilization review plan (that meets the requirements in 42 CFR 482.30) applicable to all Medicaid patients, unless a waiver has been granted by the Secretary.

-NOTE: Inpatient hospital services do not include services furnished by a hospital with a swing bed approval.
+NOTE: Inpatient hospital services do not include NF services furnished by a hospital with a swing bed approval.
 However, include services provided in a psychiatric wing of a general hospital if the psychiatric wing is not administratively separate from the general hospital.

 Physician's Services - 42 CFR 440.50